 Construction home loans are essentially mortgages for people who are building their own home (or doing major renovations!) instead of purchasing an existing home.
 Because of this, they have a bit of a different structure and requirements than a typical mortgage, which we will explain below.

 There are two main types of construction loans to choose from — each with different benefits depending on your needs.

 This is a combination loan that merges your construction loan and home’s mortgage into one package.
-The main benefits of choosing a construction-permanent mortgage is that there is only one closing for both loans — which can save you time and money.
+The main benefit of choosing a construction-permanent mortgage is that there is only one closing for both loans — which can save you time and money.

-Another benefit is that the interest rate for this loan is guaranteed up front and won’t be subject to any changes over the many months you build your home.
+Another benefit is that the interest rate for this loan is guaranteed up-front and won’t be subject to any changes over the many months you build your home.
 This makes planning ahead and budgeting a bit easier in the long run.

 A construction-only mortgage splits the construction loan and home’s mortgage into two separate loans.
 This mortgage only provides short-term financing for the construction period.
 When your home is complete, you would then go through the process of taking out your home’s mortgage and going through another closing.